cert-manager/cert-manager/docs/reference/issuers/acme/http01.rst

          # Valid values are ClusterIP and NodePort
          serviceType: ClusterIP

-By default type NodePort will be used when you don't set http01 or when you set solverServiceType to an empty string.
+By default type NodePort will be used when you don't set http01 or when you set serviceType to an empty string.
 Normally there's no need to change this.

 .. note::
    Let's Encrypt does not support issuing wildcard certificates with HTTP-01 challenges.